Keeping your super safe is one of our top priorities, that's why we use app-based multi-factor authentication. Need help to reset your MFA?

 Portfolio Manager Sam Parkinson is part of the team that keeps a very close eye on market trends and changes that could impact the investments inside Future Super.
 He points out that markets rise and fall all the time.

-“Even big, unexpected events – whether financial, like a massive sell-off in Treasury bonds or geopolitical, like a civil war – whether they're driven by macroeconomic shifts or geopolitical tilts – they’re not new,” he says.
+“Even big, unexpected events, whether they're driven by macroeconomic shifts or geopolitical tilts – they’re not new,” he says.

-“Sometimes referred to as Black Swan events of left tail risk, they don’t happen often but when they do they can be really unsettling for members.”
+“Sometimes referred to as Black Swan events or left-tail risk, they don’t happen often but when they do they can be really unsettling for members.”

 These events are rare, but severe and difficult to predict.
 They make headlines.
 They can unsettle markets, too.
 And they can be confronting.
 But new?
 Nope.